The Hierophant

 If you die before you die, you won’t die when you die.

-For Christians, this inscription means turning away from the material world and giving yourself to Christ, resulting in a symbolic death of ego and sin, and moving towards a truer path.
+For Christians, this inscription means turning away from the material world.
+It demands a symbolic death of the Ego and sin, moving toward a truer spiritual path.

-A second meaning is found in the Eleusinian mysteries.
-Like most ancient religions, it was more about personally experiencing things rather than written scripture and symbols.
-You actually experienced death via psychoactive drugs and a closely choreographed performance based around Demeter and her daughter Persephone (and possibly including Hecate and Dionysus).
+A second meaning is found in the Eleusinian Mysteries.
+Like most ancient religions, it focused on personal experience rather than written scripture.
+Initiates experienced death via psychoactive sacraments and a closely choreographed performance based around Demeter and Persephone (likely including Hecate and Dionysus).

-As the Goddess of Spring, Persephone is associated with rebirth of spring after the death of winter, as she spends part of the year below the ground with Hades and emerges from the ground in spring.
+As the Goddess of Spring, Persephone is associated with rebirth after the death of winter.
+She spends part of the year below ground with Hades, emerging into the light each spring.

-This second meaning represents the core spiritual symbology of the Hierophant in this deck; death and resurrection before actual death as a means of experiencing the spark of immortality in this life.
+This ancient ritual represents the core spiritual symbology of the Hierophant in this deck: a metaphorical death and resurrection, allowing the seeker to experience the spark of immortality in this life.

 row icon image